pkerspe/ESP-StepperMotor-Server/README.md

 - A *power supply* that fits to your stepper motors and drivers specs
 - A *stepper driver* board that fits to your stepper motors specs
 Optional:
-- Limit switches
+- Limit, position and emegency stop switches
-- Rotary Encoders
+- Rotary encoders to control the motors directly using physical controls

 ![startup screen][add_stepper_dialog]
 ![startup screen][add_switch_dialog]